GriffinAste-Griphyn/griphyn-BACKEND/server/README.md

 1. **Seed a creator** – run `pnpm prisma:seed` (or `pnpm prisma:studio` for manual entry) to ensure at least one creator exists; note the resulting `creatorId`.
 2. **Connect Gmail once** – request `/api/auth/google?creatorId=<ID>&redirectUri=http://localhost:3000/oauth-callback`, open the returned `authorizationUrl`, and approve access with your inbox.
-3. **Run the poller** – execute `pnpm worker:gmail` to process newly arrived Gmail messages (tracked via Gmail history), classify them, store an `InboundEmail`, and text the creator with a YES/NO prompt (requires Twilio credentials + creator phone).
+3. **Run the poller** – execute `npm run worker:gmail` to process newly arrived Gmail messages (tracked via Gmail history), classify them, store an `InboundEmail`, and text the creator with a YES/NO prompt (requires Twilio credentials + creator phone).
 4. **Creator replies** – on a `YES` reply the Twilio webhook writes a `Deal` linked to the email; `NO` marks the message as declined.
 5. **Repeat on demand** – run `pnpm worker:gmail` whenever you want to ingest the next unread email; later you can wrap it in a cron job or queue worker for automation.